-We custom-design our ortho-K lenses with cutting-edge software program EyeSpace by Innovatus Technology.
+We custom-design our Ortho-K lenses with cutting-edge software program EyeSpace by Innovatus Technology.
 This gives us the highest levels of accuracy for the greatest chance of success when fitting your lenses.
 Our bespoke designs can correct high astigmatism, presbyopia and post-LASIK (refractive surgery) with residual myopia or irregular treatment areas.
-If you want to find out more about ortho-K for your eyes, please book an appointment with us.

 Our optometrist Lachlan Hoy played a key role in forging EyeSpace, which is now used by contact lens practitioners across the world including Australia, the US, New Zealand and South Africa.
 EyeSpace customises each lens to your prescription and eye shape to a degree of accuracy smaller than one micron.